ExposureNotification/website/content/_index.md

 Developers: When building apps to aid this pandemic, adopt the {{< dcta >}} Data Rights to build the most effective app without causing harm.

 Use them to guide your user stories and UX.
-The Rights have been reviewed and agreed upon by several organizations, however, the Rights are a live document.
+The Data Rights have been reviewed and agreed upon by several organizations, however, the Data Rights are a live document.
 They will likely evolve to address new approaches and standards.
-Developers are at the frontlines and will need to help contribute to make sure that the Rights remain the standard.
+Developers are at the frontlines and will need to help contribute to make sure that the Data Rights remain the standard.

 ## Member organizations